How to format your work

 Assignment cover sheets

-In some departments, you may be expected to include a cover sheet on the front page of your assignment.
-This is a page including key information about your assignment, such as your module number, student registration number, essay title, and submission date.
+You may be expected to include a cover sheet as the first page of your assignment, your School may provide a template for this.
+This is a page including key information, such as your module code, student registration number, essay title, and submission date.

 Assignment titles

-Depending on the instructions you have been given, you may be asked to state your word count, either on your cover sheet or at the beginning of your essay.
-If you are asked to include this information, make sure your word count accurately reflects the assessment guidance: for example, are references included in your word count?
+You may be asked to state your word count, either on your cover sheet or at the beginning of your essay.
+If you are asked to include this information, make sure your word count accurately reflects the assessment guidance.
+Are references included in your word count?
+Is the word count a fixed maximum or are you allowed to go slightly over/under this?

 Visual clarity